preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ## Future Improvements

-## Contributors

 ## License
 This project is for educational and demonstration purposes only.
-Feel free to use, modify, and build upon it.
+You can use, modify, and build upon it.